ONE DAY IN TAKAYAMA, JAPAN

 Murtle Lake is popular with both locals and visitors, especially because it’s North America’s largest paddle only lake!
 It’s a 24 km (17 miles) drive from Blue River on a graveling backcountry road, which starts behind the Blue River Campground.
 After you reached the parking lot, it’s another 2.5 km (1.55 miles) walk on a wheelchair accessible trail to the lake.

-Murtle Lake is inside Wells Gray Provincial Park, and with more than 100 km (62 miles) of shoreline, it’s the largest lake in the area.
-Some people like to spend the night at one of the 70 wilderness campsites around the (mostly sandy) shoreline, and enjoy the starry nights (you may even see the Northern Lights!).
+Murtle Lake is inside Wells Gray Provincial Park and with more than 100 km (62 miles) of shoreline, it’s the largest lake in the area.
+Some people spend the night at one of the 70 wilderness campsites around the (mostly sandy) shoreline, and enjoy the starry nights.
+You may even see the Northern Lights!
 Unfortunately, no dogs are allowed at Murtle Lake.

 Mystery Lake Recreation Site